magnuscar/magnuscar.github.io/contact.md

   4058 Basel
   Switzerland

-Instead of trying to find me in my office in Basel you can instead write an email to <carsten.magnus@bsse.ethz.ch>.
+Instead of trying to find me in my office in Basel you can also write an email to <carsten.magnus@bsse.ethz.ch>.